Escape-Technologies/action/README.md

 Run [Escape](https://escape.tech) directly in Github actions !

-Using this action will allow you to start a security scan for a GraphQL application on the [Escape platform](https://app.escape.tech).
+Using this action will allow you to start a security scan for a REST, GraphQL, or Frontend application on the [Escape platform](https://app.escape.tech).

 We recommend providing these values as [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).